top of page

 A devoted husband and father, Doug loved coming to Tadoussac during the summer

-Molson, Doris Amelia Carington (Smith) & Colin John Grasset Molson
+Molson, Doris Amelia Carington (Smith) & Colin John (Jack) Grasset Molson

 Jack and Doris loved history and did much to conserve properties and artefacts on the lower St. Lawrence